 - Syndication automates manual site load and read cycle.

 - Simpler to manage, import, export entire reading list.

 It is possible that some may find it dull in the absence of channel-specific presentation; and that’s OK.
-But for those that are mainly interested in reading content without distractions, RSS is a fast and easy way to read news articles, weblog posts, and updates from their favorite sites regularly.
+For those interested in reading content without distractions, however, RSS is a fast and easy way to read news articles, blog posts, and updates from one’s favorite sites regularly.
 Like plumbing, RSS is ubiquitous, aside from being a web standard.
 Most modern web and app services use RSS underpinnings in their functionality to bring streaming content to your device.
 Use it to browse less, read more.